What we're doing

 We maintain our rigorous manikin cleaning protocols.

-From the 17th of May, our face covering rules changed.
-Click here to view our latest face covering rules.
+We regularly review our face covering rules.
+Click here to view our latest face covering guidance.

 Practical demonstration and assessment of rescue breaths while COVID transmission remains high

 In response to the increased prevalence of asymptomatic COVID-19 cases and the increased transmission of the new variants, St John Ambulance along with the First Aid Quality Partnership and Health Safety Executive, support the position of Resuscitation Council UK that practical demonstration of rescue breaths may be omitted from first aid training courses, as a precautionary measure while COVID transmission rates remain high.

 This means that for our adult first aid courses delegates will temporarily not demonstrate rescue breaths during their CPR assessment.
 This will not affect the validity or duration of your certification.

 There is good evidence that rescue breaths form an essential part of CPR in children and infants.
 The benefits of teaching rescue breaths to those who have a duty to provide first aid to these groups far outweighs the extremely small theoretical risk of transmission in the classroom whilst practising this skill.
 For this reason, rescue breaths will continue to be taught on paediatric first aid courses.

 For the protection of both staff and customers, each training venue has been subject to a comprehensive risk assessment and approved by our Health and Safety Team.

 A number of additional safety measures are in place and include venue deep cleaning, sanitisation stations and adaptations to training practices.
 These Safe Systems in Work are in line with both government and public health guidelines and are subject to regular SJA reviews and adaptations.